 Follow me on Social Media:

-Watch for my December blog: “Reading the Last Chapter.”
+Watch for my March blog: “Seeing Things.”

 If maturation hasn’t fully happened by now, when might it?
 I do like Walter Hooper’s hearty dismissal of the idea that C. S. Lewis’s attitudes toward women changed from early sexism to increasing egalitarianism, especially through his marriage to Joy Davidman in later life, which goes like this: as if Lewis “did not know what life was about until the age of fifty-eight.”